USADA: UFC split imminent amid McGregor saga

-The U.S. Anti-Doping Agency announced Wednesday that UFC fighter Conor McGregor has officially been entered back into the drug-testing pool, the next step ahead of a potential return fight.
+The U.S. Anti-Doping Agency announced Wednesday that UFC fighter Conor McGregor has officially returned to the drug-testing pool, the next step ahead of a potential return fight.
 But CEO Travis Tygart's statement in an accompanying news release came with a caveat: USADA's partnership with the UFC will be over beginning Jan.
 1, 2024.

-According to the USADA release, the relationship between the two parties was rendered "untenable" due to the situation around McGregor, the UFC's top star.
+According to the USADA release, the relationship between the two parties was rendered "untenable" due to the situation with McGregor, the UFC's top star.

 "Fighters' long-term health and safety -- in addition to a fair and level playing field -- are more important to USADA than short-term profits at the expense of clean athletes," Tygart wrote in the statement.